AMReX-Combustion/PeleLMeX/Docs/sphinx/manual/Performances.rst

     amr.dt_shrink = 1.0
     amr.fixed_dt = 2.5e-7

-Additionnaly, unless otherwise specified, all the tests on GPUs are conducted using the MAGMA dense-direct solver to solve for the Newton direction within CVODE's non-linear integration.
+Additionally, unless otherwise specified, all the tests on GPUs are conducted using the MAGMA dense-direct solver to solve for the Newton direction within CVODE's non-linear integration.

 ::